Eero Vasar is professor of physiology at the University of Tartu.

 He is a cofounder of Estonian Myocardial Infarction Registy and centre of endothelial research.
 He has more than 30 years experience in different positions of multicenter international clinical trials.
 He and his group have recieved several research grants from different financing institutions.

-Prof. Eha has supervised 10 PhD theses.
-4 PhD students are continuing their studies in 2017.
+Professor Eha has supervised 10 PhD theses.
+4 PhD students are continuing their studies.
 In 1985 and 2013 Jaan Eha was awarded an Estonian Government Research Awards in Medicine for the works: 1. diagnostic methods and surgical treatment of stable coronary arter disease, 2. translational medical research in cardiovascular diseases.

 Külli Kingo is professor and head of the Department of Dermatology, University of Tartu and head of the Dermatology Clinic of the Clinics of Tartu University.